jamesrobertsjr/Full-Stack-Applied/README.md

-# Software Engineering Summit — Full Stack Applied
+# Black & Hispanic Tech Summit — Full Stack Applied

 In this workshop, you will learn about how to connect a front-end React application to a backend REST API.
 Specifically, we will configure the React Movie Picker application to utilize the Movie Picker API as its data source.